BuildAndDestroy/container_toolkit/README.md

 # Deploy Kubernetes Workers:

-* Run on a CentOS 7 hosts or VM that you want dedicated as a Worker
+* Run on a Ubunutu 20.04 hosts or VM that you want dedicated as a Worker

 ```./container_toolkit.sh --worker-node```